benzanol/vim-imager/README.md

 Display real images (not just ascii) inside of vim using Üeberzug This plugin will only work in terminal vim/neovim and while running X11.

+## Installation

+To install Üeberzug, run the following command in the terminal.\
+`pip3 install ueberzug`

+### Install with Vim Plug
+Add the following to your vimrc\
+`Plug 'AdamTillou/vim-imager'`

+Then reload vim and run the command
+`PlugInstall`

+### Install with Vundle
+Add the following to your vimrc\
+`Plugin 'AdamTillou/vim-imager'`

+Then reload vim and run the command
+`PluginInstall`

 ## Inserting an Image
 Imager will insert an image wherever you place the following text in your file:\
 `<<img path="PATH-TO-IMAGE" height=HEIGHT-IN-LINES>>`